IN10/awacs/readme.md

 Note: `--debug` and `--silent` cannot be combined, but passing both will **not** print an error message (because the program is silent).
 The exit code will be 1 (invalid parameters given), and the program will not continue.

+Note: --errors and --warnings can be combined to show both pages that have errors and pages that have warnings.
+If both options are *not* passed, the default is to list every page.
+Passing these options does not affect the [exit codes](#exit-codes).

 ### Checks
 awacs executes the following tests on every run.
 Slow tests are skipped when awacs